 3. Consider ways that GenAI may enhance student learning

 Students’ progress towards some learning goals may be helped by incorporating GenAI into your teaching and assignments.
 For example, GenAI tools like ChatGPT can be added into assignments or you can use AI to generate examples and exercises to use in class.
-Faculty from many institutions have used GenAI in their courses in creative ways.
+Faculty from many institutions have used GenAI in their courses in creative ways, including several which effectively foster critical thinking.
 We encourage you to investigate ideas and resources for using AI within your teaching and assignments.
-One place to start is the book Teaching with AI: A Practical Guide to a New Era of Human Learning which contains many creative ideas for using AI as an instructor (available as an ebook from WashU libraries).
-Another is WashU’s new Generative AI Teaching Activities: Online Repository.
+One place to start is the book Teaching with AI: A Practical Guide to a New Era of Human Learning which contains many creative ideas for using AI as an instructor and is available as an ebook from WashU libraries.
+Another is WashU’s Generative AI Teaching Activities: Online Repository.

 4. Consider ways that GenAI may detract from student learning

 Sometimes students must first learn the basics of a field in order to achieve long-term success, even if they might later use shortcuts when working on more advanced material.
-We still teach basic mathematics to children, for example, even though as adults we all have access to a calculator on our smartphones.
-GenAI can also produce false results (aka “hallucinations”) and often only a user who understands the fundamental concepts at play can recognize this when it happens.
-Finally, sometimes the end product students produce isn’t even the focus in education per se.
-Many writing assignments, for example, are much more about learning how to think and to make arguments than about simply creating a block of text on a particular topic.
-Like a runner training for a marathon, the point isn’t to just get from point A to point B, but to transform oneself along the way.
-A car might be faster, but it won’t build the muscle and endurance we seek.
-In these cases, it may make sense to adopt some teaching strategies that avoid AI and assignments that are more AI resistant.
+For example, we still teach basic mathematics and grammar to children even though as adults we all have access to a calculator on our smartphones and grammar checkers in word processors!
+For many assessments, the end product is not what demonstrates learning — rather, the complex process of struggling through challenge is where learning occurs.
+Many writing assignments, for example, are much more about learning how to think and structure arguments than simply creating a block of text on a particular topic.
+Additionally, struggling through complex mathematical problems is important for the development of critical thinking skills and consideration of mathematical theory.

 5. Reflect on the ethics of AI use and avoidance